 We know manual requires going the extra mile, but nothing good has ever come the easy way.
 So if you wish for images with breathtaking backgrounds and spectacular composition which stands out, then going manual is the right path.

 Skip the Stops and Set the basics first

-Whether you go for manual or automatic settings, you have to grasp some basic first.
-To take mind-blowing photographs, you will have to first understand what makes and breaks a good photograph.
+Whether you go for manual or automatic settings, you have to grasp some basics first.
+To take mind-blowing photographs, you will have first to understand what makes and breaks a good photograph.

 The quicker you start experimenting with exposure, the sooner you will transit from a button presser to an artist.
-We know it’s not very easy to fit all this technical knowledge in your brain, but by just venturing outside the automatic exposure mode, you will learn a lot.
+We know it’s not very easy to fit all this technical knowledge in your brain, but you will learn a lot by just venturing outside the automatic exposure mode.

 For example, try to understand ISO and its impact on image quality first.
 Then branch out to learning shutter speed and then move on to controlling aperture.

-Moreover, there are other basics to grasp as well, such as making people pose, identifying photographic moments, making the subject feel comfortable, etc. Additionally, there is one more crucial factor other than exposure, which needs to be learned, and that is external light.
+Moreover, there are other basics to grasp, such as making people pose, identifying photographic moments, making the subject feel comfortable, etc. Additionally, there is one more crucial factor other than exposure, which needs to be learned: external light.

 A few props will do well, such as reflectors and filters.
 The good thing is that they are not very costly, and some of them you can DYI as well.
 The only thing important is to “read” the direction of light so that you can manipulate it manually.